FarronF/limerick-council-meetings/meetings/2019/02/12-Meeting of the Cultural Strategic Policy Committee/Agenda - Meeting of the Cultural Strategic Policy Committee - 12th February 2019.md

 The celebrations planned by Trade Unions this year all surround the fight that

+workers took to have clear passage to their workplace’s without hindrance
+---
-workers took to have clear passage to their workplace’s without hindrance--- from the Military forces in our City at that time.
+from the Military forces in our City at that time.
 It is a forgotten time in our

 City’s History and we need to have the celebrations highlighted as much as